-The streets of Pai seem quaint at first glance, but the evenings are a jumble of dreadlocks, selfie sticks, and motorbikes weaving in and out of the crowds.
+The streets of Pai town seem quaint at first glance, but the evenings are a jumble of dreadlocks, selfie sticks, and motorbikes weaving in and out of the crowds.
 Pretty soon it seems to resemble a smaller (and cuter) version of Khao San Road.

-How to get there
+How to get to Pai, Thailand

 Most travelers come to Pai from Chiang Mai.
-It is easy to get a shuttle van between the cities (150 baht per person), but be warned that the 3-hour journey is a winding one.
+It is easy to get a shuttle van between the cities (195 baht per person), but be warned that the 3-hour journey is a winding one.
 If you’re easily carsick, be prepared.
 There is a 20-minute stop halfway through where you can stop for snacks or to use the bathroom.

 Also, motorbike rentals are cheaper in Pai than Chiang Mai, so you’ll save yourself some money by taking the bus and waiting to rent one once you arrive.

-What to do in Pai
+Best Things to Do in Pai

 If you feel comfortable on two wheels, Pai will be paradise for you.
 But we totally understand apprehension to getting behind the wheel… errr, handlebar?
 I crashed my bike the last time I attempted to drive in the Philippines, so it goes without saying that I was a bit apprehensive.

 Even if you’re a little nervous (like we were), I would urge you to push past your fears.
 It is so worth it.
 When you’re on the open road with no one in sight, wind blowing through your hair (or dreadlocks), you’ll thank me.
 Although we were a little hesitant at first, our one-day rental turned into 8 days.
 We got hooked!

-1. Mor Paeng Waterfall
+2. Slide down Mor Paeng Waterfall

 The ride here from Pai is quick and easy, so it’s perfect for beginners.
 Slide down this fall like a waterslide, or sit in the shallow pools of chilly water – perfect for cooling down on a hot day.

 Tip: Arrive early.
 This is one of the more popular waterfalls in the area (for a reason), so get there before noon if you want to avoid crowds.
 Make sure you hike down to the very bottom of the waterfall where there are more pools to bathe in, and far fewer people.

-2. Sai Ngam Hot Springs
+3. Soak in Sai Ngam “Secret” Hot Springs